Thyroid Surgery in Birmingham, AL with Thyroid Surgeon Dr. Harris

 Is thyroid surgery considered major surgery?

 Thyroidectomy does require general anesthesia and there is a small risk of significant complications so yes it is considered major surgery.
-However, it is usually pretty easy to recover from and patients usually only require pain medications for a couple of days.
+However, a thyroidectomy is usually pretty easy to recover from and patients usually only require pain medications for a couple of days.

-What are the potential complications of thyroid surgery?
+What are the potential complications of thyroid removal surgery?

 - Injury to the parathyroid glands which can cause low blood calcium levels

-- Problems with bleeding and infection can occur with essentially any surgery but if blood collects in the neck after after surgery it can become difficult to breath and result in an emergecy
+- Problems with bleeding and infection can occur with essentially any surgery but if blood collects in the neck after thyroid removal surgery it can become difficult to breath and result in an emergency

 How would I know if I have thyroid cancer and need thyroid cancer surgery?